 Professional Experience: Co-founder, president and chief operating officer of the Brookdale Group, a privately held commercial real estate private equity firm.

-William & Mary Affiliations: Previously served on the College of William & Mary Foundation and the Class of 1976 Reunion committee.
+William & Mary Affiliations: Previously served on the William & Mary Foundation and the Class of 1976 Reunion committee.

 About the Campaign: “If you are going to provide a quality academic experience it takes additional capital.
 By President Taylor Reveley putting a very ambitious goal of a billion dollars out there the university will benefit in many different ways.”